14 Best Management Tools for Enhanced Workflow

-- Smart Tracking: Automated progress reporting and calculations provide an insight to your operational efficiency.
+- Smart tracking: Automated progress reporting and calculations provide an insight into your operational efficiency.

 Shortcomings of Podio 🤔

-Wrike is one of the few project management tools that’s embracing email as others are trying to limit the amount of emails sent, and the software centralizes around individual tasks.
+Wrike is one of the few project management tools that’s embracing email as others are trying to limit the number of emails sent, and the software centralizes around individual tasks.

 Wrike also keeps all users in the loop at all times with customized desktop notifications, so if anything is updated, changed, or added to a task, all users within that task get a notification.
 It also integrates with your email and makes it incredibly easy to tag or email other users about a task or project.